gambitproject/gambit/INSTALL.md

     ./configure --disable-enumpoly [other options here]

-If you have problem building enumpoly, please file an issue giving your system and compiler details.
+There is a related issue in the issue tracker (#288); if you encounter problems building `gambit-enumpoly` (or want to contribute towards fixing it!) please use that issue to post information.

 ### For Windows users